washingtonstateuniversity/WSUMAGE-vagrant/README.md

 are questions about the envoiroment you want to set up.
 In order to take advantage of this, here are a list of the rake tasks:

 Primary Tasks

 1. `rake start` :: vagrant up but with prompts (this runs a few other tasks to ensure that the system is ready to `vagrant up`)
 1. `rake end` :: destroy with options to clean up
 1. `rake hardclean` :: runs all the cleaners
+2. `rake fresh` :: takes the system back to basic (will prompt to uninstall gems and vagrant plugins)

 Tasks to match Vagrant

 1. `rake up` :: vagrant up ***(only adds timer and events)***
 1. `rake destory` :: vagrant destory ***(only adds timer and events)***
 1. `rake halt` :: vagrant halt ***(only adds timer and events)***